sclorg/nginx-container/1.10/README.md

-Nginx 1.10 server and a reverse proxy server Docker image
+Nginx 1.10 server and a reverse proxy server container image
 =========================================================

 This container image includes Nginx 1.10 server and a reverse server for OpenShift and general usage.